chmitch/powerbi-sql-rbs/README.md

 2. Name the application, and choose "Public Client (mobile & desktop)".<p><img src="./ReadmeFiles/AppRegistrationPBI.png" title="AppRegistrationPBI" width="500"></p>
 3. Make note of the Azure AD Directory Id and Application Id, since you will need them later.<p><img src="./ReadmeFiles/AppRegistrationProperties.png" title="AppRegistrationProperties" width="500"></p>
 4. Add permissions for the Power BI service by clicking "Add Permission", selecting the Power BI Service, and then add the `App.Read.All`, `Dataset.Read.All`, `Group.Read.All`, and `Report.Read.All` delegated permissions.<p><img src="./ReadmeFiles/AppRegistrationPBIPermissions.png" title="AppRegistrationPBIPermissions" width="400"></p>
 >*Note!* Be sure to always click the "Grant Permissions for {tenant name}" button at the bottom of the permissions blade any time you add permissions to an application.
-If the button is disabled, you must have an Azure AD Global Admin consent to the permissions for you.
+If the button is disabled, you must have someone who is an Azure AD Global Admin in your tenant consent to the permissions for you.

 **Create the app registration to access Azure SQL on behalf of the end user**
 1. Create an new app registration, and enter `https://localhost:44302/signin-oidc` as the Redirect Uri.
 As before, make note of the Application Id, since you will need it later.<p><img src="./ReadmeFiles/AppRegistrationWeb.png" title="AppRegistrationWeb" width="500"></p>